rafayel01/machine-translator/README.md

-# ml-assignment
+# Machine Translator
-This repository created for machine translator assignment
+This repository created for implementation of machine translator with seq2seq and transformer models